Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 There are ways you can source or advertise work experience opportunities for young people and graduates.

-Read full details on the Work Experience Programme: providing short work placements to support unemployed people.
+Read full details on the Work Experience Programme.

-When preparing for a work experience placement, you should ensure a placement plan has been drawn up and communicate with the young person in advance about what to expect
+When preparing for a work experience placement, you should ensure a placement plan has been drawn up and communicate with the young person beforehand about what to expect.

 Providing as much information as possible about the placement to the young person in advance gives them a clearer guide about what to expect and reduces their anxiety.